Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Added: Option to change icon of forums
+* Fixed: Missing data when using shortcode parameter for specific post
 * Performance improvements and code optimizations
 = 1.5.2 =
 * Added: Option to set notification sender name